Debugging

 make

-After, this when you run your application, libosdp will produce a .pcap file int the current directory which contains all the packets it decoded from the communication channel.
+During CP/PD setup, you must set PD info flag OSDP_FLAG_CAPTURE_PACKETS.
+After this when you run your application, libosdp will produce a .pcap file int the current directory which contains all the packets it decoded from the communication channel.

 Data Trace Builds